Azure-Samples/terraform-fundamentals-labs/docs/06-modules/01-modules.md

 ### 5. Verify

-As done before, verify the changes
+As done before, verify the changes.
+Pay close attended to the moved resources in state.

 ### 6. Commit the changes to git